-Your generator is supposed to be your failsafe when you’ve got no other power source.
-But that means the machine needs to be in working order and ready to go at any time.
+Your generator is supposed to be a reliable failsafe when there’s no other power source.
+But that means the machine needs to be in working order and ready to go any time.
 If it’s oozing oil, you can’t rely on it to do its job when duty calls.

 Luckily, there’s often a simple fix.
 This article will walk you through the process of finding and stopping your leak.

 Don’t worry, we cover all that in more detail below.
-With these 6 easy steps, you should be able to get your generator shipshape in no time.
+With these 6 easy steps, you should be able to get your generator working in no time.

 Follow These Steps:

 Open up the lid and find the main circuit breaker.
 This is a large switch on the interior control panel.
 It might be surrounded by lots of scary warning labels about electricity.
 Flip it to the off position.